 10 Best Things to Do in Kuala Lumpur Malaysia

 10. National Mosque

-The Malaysian National Mosque is a large imposing building and can hold 15,000 people at prayer time.
+The Malaysian National Mosque is a large, imposing building and can hold 15,000 people at prayer time.
 It sits in the middle of a 13-acre patch of lush greenery.
-The mosque was built on the site of an old church in 1965 and is seen as one of the most important Kuala Lumpur attractions, if not the whole of Malaysia.
+The mosque was built on the site of an old church in 1965 and is seen as one of the most essential Kuala Lumpur attractions, if not the whole of Malaysia.

-From a distance, you can see the 73-meter tall minarets and the 16 pointed concrete star which adorns the main roof.
+From a distance, you can see the 73-meter tall minarets and the 16-pointed concrete star adoring the main roof.

 The design was supposedly taken and supposed to resemble open and closed umbrellas.
-The main roof does use the concept of folding plates which increases the space in the central hall of gathering.
+The main roof uses the concept of folding plates, increasing the space in the central gathering hall.

 Like many other KL landmarks, there are plenty of reflecting pools and fountains in the surrounding gardens of the mosque.

 Kuala Lumpur has far more attractions than are listed here, and many are delights in their own right.
-No food haunts have been touched upon, and you have the choice of street foods, or the best restaurants possible.
+No food haunts have been touched upon, and you can choose street foods or the best restaurants possible.

-Even for children, there are numerous parks of all manner and plenty of roller coaster rides within close vicinity of the city center.
+Even for children, there are numerous parks and plenty of, roller coaster rides close to the city center.

-As the main stay or a part of a much more extended vacation, Kuala Lumpur has more than enough to satisfy the most hungry traveler.
+As the mainstay or a part of a much extended vacation, Kuala Lumpur has more than enough to satisfy the most hungry traveler.

+10 Best Things to Do in Kuala Lumpur Malaysia